Cassava flour has become a popular alternative to traditional wheat flour for those seeking a gluten-free option. Here is everything you need to know.

 Nutritional Profile of Cassava Flour

-Just like other cassava products, the flour is primarily composed of carbohydrates, with a 1/4 cup (35 grams) serving providing 31 grams of carbs, of which a portion comes from resistant starch, which is not fully absorbed by the body.
+Just like other cassava products, the flour is primarily composed of carbohydrates, with a 1/4 cup (35 grams) serving to provide 31 grams of carbs, of which a portion comes from resistant starch, which is not fully absorbed by the body.

-Also, the yuca flour contains 2 grams of dietary fiber per 1/4 cup serving which improves digestive health, promoting feelings of fullness, and also helps in managing blood sugar.
+Also, the yuca flour contains 2 grams of dietary fiber per 1/4 cup serving which improves digestive health, promotes feelings of fullness, and also helps in managing blood sugar.

 For example, a 1/4 cup serving contains 2% of the daily value for potassium and 1.5% for calcium.